 Cases in the U.S.

 Cases of COVID-19 have been identified in a growing number of locations internationally, including the United States.
-Stay updated on cases in the U.S. on the CDC website, which will be updated regularly at noon Mondays through Fridays.
+Learn more about cases in the U.S. on the CDC website, which will be updated regularly at noon Mondays through Fridays.
 Numbers close out at 4 p.m. the day before reporting.

 How to Protect Yourself